-Recommended reading and listening – Cuentos Ayöök (Ayöök Tales) – one of our favorite bilingual books of 2018 and an inspired resource as we prepare for 2019, the International Year of Indigenous Languages #iyil2019.
+Recommended reading AND listening – Cuentos Ayöök (Ayöök Tales) – one of our favorite bilingual books and an inspired resource as we prepare for the International Decade of Indigenous Languages.

 The book is available online as a PDF and spoken in Spanish and Ayöök on Soundcloud.